Motorists flock to Chicago area gas stations for free fuel

-CHICAGO (AP) — Long lines of cars stretched for blocks near Chicago-area gas stations on Thursday, signaling that a businessman who has made repeated runs for local and national office was footing the bill for motorists to top off their tanks for a second time.
+CHICAGO — Long lines of cars stretched for blocks near Chicago-area gas stations on Thursday, signaling that local businessman Willie Wilson was footing the bill for motorists to top up their tanks for a second time.

 Motorists could keep filling up for free until Wilson's tab reached $1 million.